Skip to main content

 }

 from and payload fields are required for a valid envelope (note that in firmware <2.2.20 a field sender was required, but this is no longer the case).
-The from field should be equal to the node number of the node that will transmit the message.
+The from field should be equal to the decimal Node ID of the node that will transmit the message.
+If the Node ID (sometimes called User ID) is !7efeee00, then the decimal equivalent would be 2130636288.
 Optionally, you can specify a different channel than the primary channel by setting the channel field to a channel index (0-7).
-Furthermore, you can send a direct message by setting the to field to the node number of the destination.
+Furthermore, you can send a direct message by setting the to field to the decimal Node ID of the destination.
 If the to field is not set, the message will be broadcast to all nodes on the mesh.

 Currently two types of messages are supported: "sendtext" and "sendposition".
 For the type sendtext, the payload should be a string containing the text to send.
 For the type sendposition, the payload should be an object with the fields latitude_i, longitude_i, altitude (optional) and time (optional).